futuregrid/systems/README.md

         ./fg-user-project-info.py -u LDAPUID -t -l

 will also include the link to the project url in the portal.

+        ./fg-user-project-info.py -u LDAPUID -n

+will print out only the user full name in the format of:

+        GIVENNAME,LASTNAME,UIDNUMBER

+The UIDNUMBER is useful only when name ambiguous occurs for two different uid/username.

 * You could also integrate the functions into your code and manipulate the output directly in python.